 - Check your coolant reservoir tank under the hood to see if the liquid reaches the "Full" line

 - Do not touch/open/add anything to your vehicle if it has just been running.
 Some engine components are pressurized and your engine gets very hot after running!

-- Also check and feel the radiator hoses (they are big hoses that go into the top and come out from the bottom of the radiator) If they're leaking, crack, bulgy or squishy, then they should be replaced.
+- Check and feel the radiator hoses (they are big hoses that go into the top and come out from the bottom of the radiator) If they're leaking, crack, bulgy or squishy, then they should be replaced

-- Gas - it's always a good ideal to keep your fuel tank at least half full during the winter due to unpredictable weather!
+- Fuel - it's always a good idea to keep your fuel tank at least half full during the winter due to unpredictable weather.

 - This condensation will turn into water, which will drip into your gas and eventually make it's way to the bottom, and into fuel lines.
 If it freezes up, it will block the flow of gas to your engine, preventing your vehicle from running.